stubbornspace/space-monkey/README.md

 Is configured to ingest 2 live feeds and transcode the content into multiple adaptive bitrate HLS content.
 The solution can be configured to ingest RTP RTMP and HLS streams and will apply 1 of 3 encoding profiles which include bitrates of 1080p through 270p.
 The encoding profile is set at launch and is based on the source resolution (See Encoding Profiles below).

 **AWS Elemental MediaPackage**<br/>
-The services is configured at launch to ingest the MediaLive Output and package the Live stream into HLS, DASH and MSS formats that are delivered through 3 MediaPackage custom endpoints.
+Ingests the MediaLive Output and package the Live stream into HLS, DASH and MSS formats that are delivered through 3 MediaPackage custom endpoints.

 **Amazon CloudFront**<br/>
-A CloudFront distribution is deployed by the solution with the three MediaPackage custom endpoints as the Origins for the distribution.
+Is configured with the three MediaPackage custom endpoints as the Origins for the distribution.
 CloudFront then enable the live stream content to be delivered globally and at scale.

 **Optional Demo Deployment**<br/>
 As part of the CloudFormation template a Demo HTML preview player is deployed to an Amazon S3 bucket which is a single page HTML/JavaScript application that will playback the HLS, DASH and MMS streams.
 In addition, the solution can be configured to ingest a Demo HLS feed hosted on AWS.